-The approach of the research team toward the study was also reflected in the design of the ICT system, which was based on a co-design method.
-This method accepts the user of the system to be an expert on local context and application purpose and therefore the researcher becomes a reflective listener rather than an advisor.
-The results of the study are proof of this.
+The approach of the research team toward the study was also reflected in the design of Amanzi, which was based on a co-design method.
+This method accepts the user of the system to be an expert on local context and application purpose, and therefore the researcher becomes a reflective listener rather than an advisor.